List of NFL seasons: Future seasons

-Listed below is the current schedule of division match-ups for the next few upcoming regular seasons, based on the three-year intra-conference and four-year inter-conference rotations in place since 2021.
+Listed below is the current schedule of division matchups for the next few upcoming regular seasons, based on the three-year intraconference and four-year interconference rotations in place since 2021.
 In each year, besides the home and away games against their three division rivals, all four teams in each division listed at the top will play one game against all four teams in both of the divisions to which it has been assigned — one from the AFC, the other from the NFC.
-Each team will also play an additional inter-conference "17th game" from another division based on the prior season's standings, with the AFC team hosting it in odd years and the NFC team hosting it in even years.
-This table also lists the sites of the regular season games that are planned to be held outside the United States as part of the NFL International Series, as well as the sites and US TV networks of the corresponding Super Bowls.
+Each team will also play an additional interconference "17th game" from another division based on the prior season's standings, with the AFC team hosting it in odd years and the NFC team hosting it in even years.
+This table also lists the sites of the regular season games that are planned to be held outside the United States as part of the NFL International Series, as well as the sites of the corresponding Super Bowls.

 Current listing of International Series games are based on extant contracts.
 The league stated in 2017 that it was using "inventory management" to wait until current agreements expire before potentially expanding the series, particularly into Germany.
 The current agreement with Tottenham Hotspur Stadium in London runs through 2027.
-Germany will host four games between 2022 and 2025, two each in Allianz Arena, Munich and Deutsche Bank Park, Frankfurt, starting with Munich.
+Germany hosted four games between 2022 and 2024, two each at Allianz Arena, in Munich and Deutsche Bank Park, in Frankfurt, starting with Munich.
+The NFL expanded their partnership with Tottenham Hotspur Stadium in London until 2029.
+On December 13, 2023, the league announced that an additional international game in 2024 will be held at Arena Corinthians in São Paulo, Brazil.
+The league plans to hold up to 8 international games beginning in 2025.